ViggoZ/producthunt-daily-hot/README.en.md

 - **Daily Automation**: Automatically generates and commits the daily Markdown file via GitHub Actions.
 - **Configurable Workflow**: Supports manual triggering or scheduled generation via GitHub Actions.
 - **Flexible Customization**: The script is easy to extend or modify to include additional product details or adjust the file format.
+- **Automatic Publishing to WordPress**: The generated Markdown files can be automatically published to a WordPress website.

 ## Getting Started